Myofascial Meridians: Open the Ventral Plane

 Self Protection and the Front Body

-A common postural indication of imbalance between the front and back plane is a person whose front body seems to sag down or draw in and whose back body seems to lift up.
+A common postural indication of imbalance between the front and back planes is a person whose front body seems to sag or draw in, while the back body lifts.
 This posture resembles a person who feels threatened (similar to the startle response).
 From this perspective, a yoga practitioner can understand the relationship between a tight or shortened abdominal area and how this possibly indicates self-protection and/or a lack of true personal power, which classically resides in the belly center (3rd chakra).

 "SRADDHA VIRYA SMRTI SAMADHI PRAJNAPURVAKA ITARESAM"